 Patients with peritoneal mesothelioma can extend life expectancy by combining surgery with heated chemotherapy, a procedure known as HIPEC.
 Studies have shown that this treatment significantly improves survival rates.

 Living with a Difficult Prognosis

-As a final step in coming to grips with your prognosis, you may want to consider starting a lawsuit to seek justice for the illness you are now facing.
-Chances are there was someone or some company to blame for your cancer if you were exposed to asbestos.
-A lawsuit can give you a sense of justice and closure, but can also provide money for your medical care and to help your loved ones after you are gone.
+As a final step in coming to grips with your prognosis, you may consider starting a lawsuit to seek justice for the illness you are facing.
+If you were exposed to asbestos, a company can probably be held liable.
+A lawsuit can give you a sense of justice and closure but can also provide financial assistance for medical care.
+These funds can also help loved ones after you are gone.

 Even without a lawsuit, you will be facing difficult legal decisions that you and your family will want to discuss.
 This includes identifying a legal representative to speak on your behalf for medical and financial decisions if you are not capable of doing so.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

 Page Medically Reviewed and Edited byLuis Argote-Greene, M.D.